Ivan Cornejo

 Winter in the Rockies doesn’t go easy on anyone.
 But modern HVAC technology offers intelligent solutions.

-Both high-efficiency furnaces and cold climate heat pumps can perform well in Colorado — when they are properly designed and installed.
+Both high-efficiency furnaces and cold climate heat pumps can perform well in Denver— when they are properly designed and installed.

 The key isn’t just the equipment.
 It’s accurate Manual J load calculation, proper adaptation to altitude, and an installation that correctly integrates electrical and gas components.